mminhlequang/simple_apps_flutter/apps/puzzle_hack/README.md

   </table>

   <p align="justify">
-   The above picture is showing the "Puzzle Hack" game running on an android device.
+   The above picture is showing the "68GB Puzzles" game running on an android device.
 It's also presenting all the functionality of the game.
 Like:
   </p>

 1. Dark/Light mode switch